Ted Lilly

 Theodore Roosevelt Lilly III (born January 4, 1976) is an American former professional baseball pitcher.
 Lilly attended Yosemite High School in Oakhurst, California, and Fresno City College.
-He played in Major League Baseball (MLB) for the Montreal Expos, New York Yankees, Oakland Athletics, Toronto Blue Jays, Chicago Cubs and Los Angeles Dodgers.
+He played in Major League Baseball (MLB) from 1999 to 2013 for the Montreal Expos, New York Yankees, Oakland Athletics, Toronto Blue Jays, Chicago Cubs and Los Angeles Dodgers.
+He was a two-time MLB All-Star.

 Professional career

 Minor leagues

 Lilly was drafted by the Los Angeles Dodgers in the 23rd round of the 1996 MLB draft.
 After two seasons in the Dodgers farm system, he was traded (along with Peter Bergeron, Wilton Guerrero and Jonathan Tucker) to the Montreal Expos for Hiram Bocachica, Mark Grudzielanek and Carlos Pérez.

 Montreal Expos

 Lilly made his MLB debut for the Expos on May 14, 1999, against the Pittsburgh Pirates, pitching one inning in relief.
 He made his first MLB start on September 19 against the Atlanta Braves.
 He pitched in nine games for the Expos, with three starts.